dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/user_agent_device_data_enrichment.md

    dlt pipeline <pipeline_name> show
    ```

-   For example, the pipeline_name for the above pipeline example is 'Data_enrichment_1'; you can use
+   For example, the pipeline_name for the above pipeline example is 'Data_enrichment_One'; you can use
    any custom name instead.